-Orthodontic surgery is frightening for some patients, which usually arises from their insufficient information in this regard.
-The most important issue to inform the patients of advantages and disadvantages of each treatment.
+Orthodontic surgery is frightening for some patients, this often arises from their insufficient information in this regard.
+The most important issue is to inform the patients of the advantages and disadvantages of each treatment.
 The term “orthognathic treatment” refers to orthodontics along with jaw surgery.

-If patients with jaw deformities refer an orthodontist before puberty, they can be treated with orthodontics alone without the need for surgery, but surgery will be required in the case of late visit.
+If patients with jaw deformities refer an orthodontist before puberty, they can be easily treated with orthodontics alone without any need for surgery.
+On the other hand, surgery will be required in the case of a late visit.
 Orthosurgery or orthognathic patients are those with a jaw problem visiting an orthodontist after puberty.
-These patients first undergo presurgical orthodontics, then are referred to a maxillofacial surgeon, and finally undergo postsurgical orthodontics.
+These patients first undergo presurgical orthodontics, then to a maxillofacial surgeon, and finally undergo post surgical orthodontics.

 Types of orthognathic surgery

 On misaligned and crowded teeth we use presurgical orthodontics to arrange the teeth.
 This is due because the maxillofacial facial surgeon cannot operate the jaws until the teeth are regular.
 Thus, orthodontics is the prerequisite for surgery.
 Postsurgical orthodontics is used to further coordinate the operated jaws, improve dental order, correct any tooth rotation and stabilize surgical treatment.

 The surgery is performed in a hospital under complete anesthesia.
 If the maxilla is retruded, which is called maxillary deficiency, it should be extended through a procedure known as maxillary advancement surgery.
 If the maxilla is protruded, which is called maxillary protrusion, it should be retracted through a procedure known as maxillary set back surgery.
 If the mandible is retruded, it’s called mandibular deficiency, it’s done through a procedure known as mandibular advancement surgery.